Cephalopode/simple-crud/README.md

-# Simple CRUD user management
+# Simple CRUD user management console

 #### Demo at ```www.crud.thomasparadis.me```

 ## How to run
 1. `cd build; docker-compose up -d db`
-1.  wait a few seconds for db to initialize
+1. Wait a few seconds for db to initialize
 1. `docker-compose up -d app`
-1. app is now running on localhost:4006
+1. App is now running on localhost:4006

 ## Run tests
-1. after db is initialized
+1. Wait for db to be initialized
 1. `docker-compose up -d app-test`

 ## Possible improvements